ba-san/Count-Annotator2/README.md

 max_train = 222 # maximum number of train image per class
 max_test = 153 # maximum number of test image per class
 ```
+**Note**: Please be noted that each category direcoty has one csv file.
+You need to take this into account when run lessen.py.

 2.run by ```python lessen.py```